 Weekends of Action (WoAs) are a tactic used by campaigns to simulate urgency and increase volunteer capacity.
-By designating one weekend as a special opportunity for volunteers to engage with the campaign, campaigns are able to grow, recruit more volunteers, and boost their voter contact.
+By designating one weekend as a special opportunity for volunteers to engage with the campaign, campaigns can grow, recruit more volunteers, and boost their voter contact.

 Your “why” is the main reason you were motivated to run for office and/or get involved with a particular candidate or issue.

-The win number is the number of votes your campaign estimates that it must receive on Election Day in order to win.
+The win number is the number of votes your campaign estimates that it needs on Election Day to win.
 In a two-person race, this is 50% of projected turnout + 1 vote.